rustls/rustls-ffi/README.md

-# C Rustls
+# Rustls FFI bindings (formerly "crustls")

-This crate contains C bindings for the [rustls](https://docs.rs/rustls) TLS library.
+This crate contains FFI bindings for the [rustls](https://docs.rs/rustls) TLS library, so you can use the library in C programs or any other language that supports FFI.
 It also contains a small demo C program that uses those bindings to make an HTTPS request.

 # Build